statamic/docs/content/collections/docs/collections.md

 You may mount a collection onto an entry as a way of saying "all these entries belong to this section".
 When you do this, two neat things happen:

 - The collection will share the URL of the entry.
-- If that entry is listed in a structure, you will see shortcut links to **add or edit** entries in that collection.
+- If the entry is listed in a structure, you will see shortcut links to **add or edit** entries in that collection.

 <figure>
     <img src="/img/mounted-collection.png" alt="Mounted collections in a structure">